joaoduartemariucio/cordova-appgroups-dates/README.md

 ## Description

 This plugin helps to share data between a hybrid application and a native extension it is easy and efficient if everything is set up correctly.
-Improvement of the project cordova-plugin-nsuserdefaults-for-app-groups
+Improvement of the project cordova-plugin-nsuserdefaults-for-app-groups.

 ## Adding the Plugin ##